This guide shows you how to set up your WiFi Bird Box Camera 3rd Gen.

 2. Adding the camera to the app

-On the Home page, click the green '+' icon at the top right of the screen.
+The first time you go on the Home page, you can choose to allow the app to use your device location.
+This is not essential, but helps with some features.
+Next, click the green '+' icon at the top right of the screen.

 3. Resetting the camera and setting to AP mode